Aegean: No Director Nominations Received from Shareholder Group

 Aegean: Nothing received (file image/pixabay)

-A group of shareholders in global bunkering outfit Aegean Maritime Network has yet to nominate directors for the 2018 annual shareholder meeting, the company has said.
+A group of shareholders in global bunkering outfit Aegean Marine Petroleum Network Inc. [NYSE: ANW] (Aegean) has yet to nominate directors for the 2018 annual shareholder meeting, the company has said.

 The group, which controls a 12% stake in the New York-company, wrote a public letter to Aegean's management suggesting that the company's weak share price needed to addressed.